Where to stay in Fiji, best islands for couples, families and relax

 Vanua Levu is the second biggest island in Fiji.
 It’s not as touristic as Viti Levu and this is probably the main attraction and reason to visit it.
 It’s Fiji 70 years ago with not as many hotels and still living of agriculture.

 The main centre for travellers is Savusavu and from there it is possible to move around and/or plan local excursions.
 The Savusavu bay is already by itself so beautiful, as well as the natural hot spring scattered all around the town (free to access, they are everywhere, you may check this one).

 Rent a car and have a drive on the Hibiscus Highway, between the beautiful green-turquoise sea and the lush plantations of coconuts.
 This is another spectacular and unique road in the world.

 You can organise, through your resort, trekking and hikes to some amazing waterfalls through the deep jungle.

 Food is mostly Indian.
-The anomaly is Savusavu Wok, more Chinese style and great flavors
+The anomaly is Savusavu Wok, more Chinese style and great flavours

-The great advantage of Valua Levu is the remoteness and laid-back way of living.
-It’s only one hour flight from Nadi however it’s like travelling in a Fiji time machine.
+The great advantage of Vanua Levu is the remoteness and laid-back way of living.
+It’s only one hour flight from Nadi, however, it’s like travelling in a Fiji time machine.
 Friendly and relaxed people always ready to help out.
 The drawback is the lack of a tourism infrastructure, in case you are looking for it 😉

 Just be aware that the room availability may be scarce, especially in high season.
 Book well in advance

-Nadi airport is the main gateway into the country.
+Nadi Airport is the main gateway to the country.
 Almost all of the international flights arrive here.